tc39/proposal-dynamic-import/README.md

 </script>
 ```

+Note the differences here with ES2015 `import`:
+* it can be used from script
+* if used in a module, it can occur anywhere at any level and is not hoisted
+* it does not establish a dependency which can be statically analyzed, but dynamically imports a module's exports
+* relative module specifiers are relative to the importing script, so if this script was loaded from `cdn.com`, then `./section-modules` would also be loaded from `cdn.com`

 ## Alternative solutions explored

 There are a number of other ways of potentially accomplishing the above use cases.
 Here we explain why we believe `import()` is the best possibility.